FIRE Movement: Is Financial Independence Possible in 2025?

 Account Type Tax Treatment Strategic Benefit

-Traditional 401(k)/IRA Tax-deductible contributions, taxable withdrawals Ideal for high current income, expected lower retirement rates
+Traditional 401(k)/IRA Tax-deductible contributions, taxable withdrawals Reduces current taxable income

-Roth IRA/401(k) After-tax contributions, tax-free withdrawals Optimal for early retirement planning, tax-free growth
+Roth IRA/401(k) After-tax contributions, tax-free withdrawals Tax-free growth useful for early retirees

-Backdoor Roth Conversion Traditional to Roth transfer after taxes Enables Roth benefits for high earners exceeding limits
+Backdoor Roth Conversion Traditional to Roth transfer after taxes Makes Roth access possible for high earners

 Addressing Risk and Market Volatility